 Patricia A. Van Kley, PhD, psychologist, private practice; post-doctoral study in Relational/Cultural therapy; study of samatha and vipassana meditation

-Dr. Van Kley incorporates mind, body, spirit medicine into her practice with individuals, couples and families as well as conducting MBS groups.
-She conducts mind, body, spirit weekend retreats and facilitates book study groups focusing on the works of Pema Chodron and Jack Kornfield.
+Dr. Van Kley incorporates mind/body medicine into her practice with individuals, couples and families as well as conducting Mind-Body Skills groups.
+She conducts mind/body/spirit weekend and day long retreats and facilitates book study groups focusing on the works of Pema Chodron, Jack Kornfield, and Brene’ Brown.

 Claire Wheeler, MD, PhD, Physician, Psychologist in Portland, Oregon; Founder of MindBody Medicine of Portland; Instructor, Portland State University School of Community Health; author, 10 Simple Solutions to Stress